ece362-purdue/proton-labs/lab3-timers/README.md

 In your lab kit, you have two 74HC595 shift registers, which are 8-bit shift registers with enables.
 You can cascade them together to create a 16-bit shift register, which is enough to control the 11 bits of the seven-segment displays.
 The pins QH-QA together form the 8-bit output of the shift register (with QH being MSB and QA being LSB), and on every rising edge of SRCLK, the bit on SER is shifted into QA, with all other bits being shifted into the next bit (QA goes to QB, QB goes to QC, etc).
 In our case, the bit getting shifted out of the last bit (QH) of one shift register, goes into the first bit (QA) on the other shift register.

-Use the diagram below to wire up the two shift registers between the parallel driver card and the Pico 2 pins GP13-GP15:
+**Use the diagram below** to wire up the two shift registers between the parallel driver card and the Pico 2 pins GP13-GP15:

 ![sr](sr.png)

-Our suggested placement is to put the parallel driver card on the top left of the board, and the shift registers on the breadboard panel directly below the parallel driver card.
+Our suggested placement is to put the parallel driver card on the **top left** of the board, and the shift registers on the breadboard panel directly below the parallel driver card.
+Make sure to flip the chips so that pin 1 of both registers is facing the 7-segment driver card, so that most wires don't have to cross over the chip to reach the card.

 **Note the seemingly random connections between QA-QH to the D8-D1 pins** of your parallel driver card - this is a mistake on the card that carried over from prior versions of these labs, when students used to manually wire up the displays, 74HC138, and TLC59211 chips.
 While the wiring may seem tedious to do, this is to allow you to assign segments DP-G-F-E-D-C-B-A, in that order, to the 8 bits of the rightmost shift register.
 The 3 select lines SEL2,SEL1,SEL0 form the bottom 3 bits of the left shift register, allowing you to easily concatenate the values as a single 11-bit value `{SEL2,SEL1,SEL0,D8,D7,D6,D5,D4,D3,D2,D1}`.